 Ever had a video ruined by a shaky hand?
-Action mode can help fix that as it designed to replicate image stabilisation.
+Action mode can help fix that as it is designed to replicate image stabilisation.
 That means those blurred frames from Saturday night will be crisper and cleaner…which may not be a good thing.
 But to attain smoother shots, take a look at our handy guide to going Action mode.

-How to activate it
+How to activate Action mode

 Getting ready for action couldn’t be easier.
 Open the native camera app, switch to video, give the running person icon a press and presto, the iPhone Action mode is initiated baby.
 Action mode will switch to an ultrawide lens by default, but with a little tinkering the camera can switch to 1080p HD or 2.8K resolution.